Alice Walton: Art

 Walton's interest in art led to the Walton Family Foundation developing the Crystal Bridges Museum of American Art in Bentonville, Arkansas.
 The architect Moshe Safdie designed the 200,000 square foot museum, which was built on 120 acres of Walton family land.
 Crystal Bridges opened in 2011 and has been visited more than 5 million times as of 2021.
+It is free to attend.
 Walton says her motivation for the museum was to give access to art to people who had never had it.

-Political contributions
+Political activity

-Alice Walton was the 20th-largest individual contributor to 527 committees in the U.S. presidential election 2004, donating US$2.6 million to the conservative Progress for America group.
+Walton was the 20th-largest individual contributor to 527 committees in the U.S. presidential election 2004, donating US$2.6 million to the conservative Progress for America group.
 As of January 2012, Walton had contributed $200,000 to Restore Our Future, the super PAC associated with Mitt Romney's presidential campaign.
-Alice donated $353,400 to the Hillary Victory Fund, a joint fundraising committee supporting Clinton and other Democrats, in 2016.
+Walton donated $353,400 to the Hillary Victory Fund, a joint fundraising committee supporting Hillary Clinton and other Democrats, in 2016.

 Philanthropy

 In 2016, Walton donated $225 million among a total $407 million from Walmart heirs to the Walton Family Holdings Trust, which finances the family's philanthropy.

 Walton formed the Alice L. Walton Foundation in 2017.
 The foundation promotes arts, education, health, and improving economic opportunity.
 In 2020, the foundation gave the University of Central Arkansas $3 million in funding for its fine arts program.
 That year, the foundation also gave a $1.28 million grant to the University of Arkansas for Medical Sciences to expand its program to provide healthy food in schools.
 In 2022, Walton's foundation gave a $3.5 million grant to the Northwest Arkansas Food Bank: $3 million to support construction of a food distribution center, and $500,000 to buy and distribute food.

-Also in 2017, Walton formed the Art Bridges foundation.
+Also in 2017, Walton formed the Art Bridges Foundation.
 It partners with small and regional museums with less access to cultural resources.
 The foundation provides funding, collection loans and traveling exhibits, and creates art programs with museums.
 Walton has said her goal is to reduce the amount of art kept in storage.
 As of September 2021, the foundation had approximately 30 exhibits traveling throughout the United States.
 The Arts Bridges Fellows Program provides opportunities for people from historically underrepresented groups to work with its museum partners.
 Additionally, Walton has given $10 million to the Crystal Bridges Museum of American Art, and partnered with the Ford Foundation through Art Bridges to fund programs to improve diversity in arts leadership.